Fellows - Class of 2018

-Michelle Lopes has been in this role for 3 1/2 years and has worked for John Muir Health for the past 26 years.
-Michelle is proud to be leading an organization of extraordinary nurses and as she was born in Walnut Creek, it is an honor to serve in the community where she was raised.
-Professionally, Michelle is passionate about hospice care and early education for children (especially those that are underserved) and currently serves on the board of Hospice of the East Bay as well as CocoKids, whose mission is to champion and advance quality child care and early education.
-Michelle has been married to her husband Steve for 28 years and they have two sons, Ryan, 24, and Michael, 21, who are the light of her life.
-Her son Ryan became engaged this summer and the Lopes family is very much looking forward to upcoming wedding plans.
+Michelle Lopes has worked for John Muir Health for the past 26 years.
+Lopes is proud to be leading an organization of extraordinary nurses, and as she was born in Walnut Creek, it is an honor to serve in the community where she was raised.
+Professionally, Lopes is passionate about hospice care and early education for children (especially those that are underserved) and currently serves on the board of Hospice of the East Bay as well as CocoKids, whose mission is to champion and advance quality childcare and early education.
+Lopes and her husband have two grown sons, who are the light of her life.

 Elizabeth M. Mahler, MD